 On 4 June I defended my thesis Corded Ware Coastal Communities, Using Ceramic Analysis to Reconstruct Third Millennium BC Societies in the Netherlands.
 Analysis of earthenware has told us much more about the people who lived along the Dutch coast in the fourth millennium BC.

 These were people who lived from agriculture and livestock farming combined with hunting, gathering and fishing.
 What is special is that the earthenware that these people used is extremely similar to earthenware found in an area stretching from Scandinavia to Switzerland and from Russia to the Netherlands, so alongside regional roots, the coastal communities also had a large international exchange network.

-The Research Master’s programme in Art History and Archaeology was the perfect preparation for this.
+The Research Master’s programme in Archaeology was the perfect preparation for this.
 This two-year programme gave me a lot of freedom and extra time to delve into a topic.
 During my studies, I specialized in the analysis of earthenware from the fourth and third millennia BC.
 Analysis of this earthenware tells us more about the people who made and used it as well as about their society.
 In my PhD research I was able to put this into practice.

 Research Master's Student Patty Huijbers About Her Research Assistants Programme

 Placement at the National Museum of Natural History

 I have learned a lot of different things during my internship.
 During my internship I conducted my own research under the supervision of Dr. Stanford.
 Naturally I learned a lot from him about the peopling of the Americas and the details of American archaeological issues.
 I learned about what it is like to work in such a major research environment.
 The museum has many resources that attract students from all over the world: collections, libraries and experts in various fields.